 - Project Timeline

 Schematic design is the first step in the architectural building design process.
 This is the basic design.
 Essentially schematic design outlines what a building is going to look like and how it will function.
-During the schematic design process an architect will make massing studies and establish the shape and size of the building.
-The architect will then proceed to develop floor plans for the building layout including, rooms, circulation, elevators and stairs etc… Schematic design will also include a very preliminary idea of the exterior of building without much detail.
+During the schematic design process, an architect will make massing studies and establish the shape and size of the building.
+The architect will then proceed to develop floor plans for the building layout including, rooms, circulation, elevators and stairs etc. Schematic design will also include a very preliminary idea of the exterior of building without much detail.

 Schematic design a preliminary design established the function and general operation of the building as well as its shape and size.
 Schematic design does not have much detail and is more of a rough plan.
-During the schematic design process architects may provide multiple design options based on the architectural terms of service contract.
+During the schematic design process, architects may provide multiple design options based on the architectural terms of the service contract.
 At completion, the client and architect will agree on the general direction of the building design which the architect can proceed to further develop.

 After the completion of schematic design, the architect and client can agree to move forward developing one of the schemes selected during the schematic design process.
 Further development of a schematic design is known as design development.
-During the design development process, the architect will bring the engineers onto the project to begin designing building systems and structure. the architect will further develop the design to more detail getting into a higher level of specificity in the overall design, drawings, and specifications.
+During the design development process, the architect will bring the engineers onto the project to begin designing building systems and structure.
+The architect will further develop the design adding more detail and getting into a higher level of specificity in the overall design, drawings, and specifications.
 Design Development is where a lot of detail questions will be answered and at the completion of design development you building design and overall design making process is complete, but this does not mean you are ready for construction.

-Completing design development means we know what the building will look like , how it will function, and how all the spaces are laid out and how they will look.
+Completing design development means we know what the building will look like, how it will function, and how all the spaces are laid out and how they will look.
 The architect and the engineering team still have to produce construction documents in order to prepare for construction and submit drawings for permitting.

 Construction Documents is the most extensive part of the architectural design process.
 This is where their architect and engineers prepare detailed drawings and specifications for construction.
 These drawings will have details for every part of the building.
 The following is a list of what may be found in an architectural set of construction documents.